phetsims/phet-info/doc/tier-1-description-quick-start-guide.md

 ### Accessibility Strings

-Accessibility strings should be placed under the `a11y` key to keep them separate from translatable strings (they are not yet translated).
+Accessibility strings should be placed under the `a11y` key in the strings.json file.
+This keeps them separate from translatable strings (they are not yet translated).

 It’s generally fine to reuse the same string for visual text and accessibility if the meaning is truly identical.
 However, if the string is used in multiple contexts or has a different meaning, create a separate key to allow for